nate-dryer/oi-prompt-insights/README.md

-# Open Interpreter Prompt Insights Tool
+# Open Interpreter Prompt Insights

 A Streamlit app for analyzing and optimizing prompts used with Open Interpreter.